Deities in Tirumala Venkateswara Temple

-Venkateswara Temple, Tirumala (Sri Venkateshwara Swami Temple) a landmark Vaishnavite temple situated in the hill town of Tirumala at Tirupati in Chittoor district of Andhra Pradesh, India.
+Venkateswara Temple, Tirumala is a landmark of Vaishnavite temple situated in the hill town of Tirumala at Tirupati in Chittoor district of Andhra Pradesh, India.
 The temple is dedicated to Venkateswara, a form of god Vishnu, who is believed to be appeared here to save mankind from the trials and troubles of Kali Yuga.

 The presiding deity, Venkateswara, is represented with five deities, including the main deity (moolavirat) and other deities known as Pancha Beramulu.
-Besides Venkateshwara, the temple is also home to deities of Krishna and Rukmini,Rama, Sita, Lakshmana, Hanuman, Vishwaksena, Sugriva, Angada Chakrathalvaar and Salagramulu.
+Besides Venkateshwara, the temple is also home to deities of Krishna and Rukmini, Rama, Sita, Lakshmana, Hanuman, Vishwaksena, Sugriva, Angada Chakrathalvaar and Salagramulu.

 Pancha beramulu

 Moolavirat or Dhruva Beram

 The main stone deity of Lord Venkateshwara is called Dhruva Beram (beram means "deity", and dhruva means "pole star" or "fixed").
 The deity is about 8 ft from the toes to the top of the crown and is considered the main source of energy for the temple.